babonet13/HostYourNode/readme.md

 Organization of this repository
 -
-This repository provide ressources for both :
+This repository provide resources for both :
 * building the required components each node of the stack : Section "<A href="https://github.com/babonet13/HostYourNode/tree/master/Docker">Docker</A>" ("recipes" for building Docker images = Dockerfiles and associated files)
 * deploying the stack on a machine : Sections "<A href="https://github.com/babonet13/HostYourNode/tree/master/deploy">deploy</A>" (instructions and deployment scripts) and "<A href="https://github.com/babonet13/HostYourNode/tree/master/fs">fs</A>" (configuration files)